It’s been another good week for bitcoin (BTC), with the price now trading at 13-month highs, with a $10,000 price not too far off it would seem.

 With the Litecoin (LTC) halving still impacting the price of that asset (currently trading at $135), managing partner at StillMark Capital, Alyse Killeen, made waves this past week with her contention that the bitcoin market is set for its own “supply shock”, as demand increases and supply tightens.

-Among the factors boosting demand is the improved on-ramps for institutions looking to buy bitcoin.
+Among the factors boosting demand is the improved on-ramps for institutions looking to buy bitcoin with a debit card.

 Bakkt testing bitcoin futures next month